hamad-khawaja/diagram-ai/instructions/rewrite/instructions_azure_rewrite.md

 10. Maintain technical accuracy while improving clarity
 11. Reference appropriate Azure service categories and domains
 12. Add relevant Azure service details when helpful
-13. Structure the response in a way that can be directly used as input for the /generate API endpoint
+13. Structure the response in a numbered or bulleted list format when appropriate
 14. Include clear component relationships and connections between services
 15. Organize the description in a numbered or bulleted list format when appropriate
 16. Specify Azure regions, availability zones, and other Azure-specific configurations where relevant